Parks and gardens

 Parks in the west end

 Kelvingrove Park is a classic example of a Victorian park, set on the banks of the River Kelvin.
-Two of the city's most magnificent buildings stand proudly at either side of the park, Kelvingrove Art Gallery and Museum and the University of Glasgow.
+Two of the city's most grand buildings stand at either side of the park, Kelvingrove Art Gallery and Museum and the University of Glasgow.
 The park also boasts the open-air arts venue Kelvingrove Bandstand and Amphitheatre, two play parks and a skatepark.

 Victoria Park is one of Glasgow's prettiest parks.
 It boasts an extensive range of formal floral displays, carpet bedding and hollies.
-Within Victoria Park is Fossil Grove, housing the remnants of an ancient forest, the fossilised tree stumps are thought to be around 330 million years old.
+Within Victoria Park is Fossil Grove, housing the remnants of an ancient forest.
+The fossilised tree stumps are thought to be around 330 million years old.
 The park is also home to a large boating pond and a children's play park.

 Parks in the southside